dualra1n/dualra1n/tutorial.md

 1. <code>./dualboot.sh --restorerootfs 14.2 </code> (if you have palera1n semi-tethered you must add <code>--jail-palera1n</code>)

+2. in case that you want to delete just the jailbreak, you can use the restorerootfs option in the dualra1n-loader so when you tap reboot it and --boot, if the device doesn't boot and you'd had the --jailbreak you must do jailbreak again in order to get the second ios boot.

 # Issues

-1. Problem when installing something in Sileo whilst jailbroken with Taurine.
-You can solve this problem by removing Substrate.

-2. "Deep sleep", the iDevice not "waking up" when it's supposed to.
+1. "Deep sleep", the iDevice not "waking up" when it's supposed to.
 Installing [Fiona](https://www.ios-repo-updates.com/repository/julioverne-s-repo/package/com.julioverne.fiona/) will fix this.

+# commang cobination for person who don't understand very well :_

+- --dualboot (vers) --dont-create-part = this will create the boot files instead install the second ios again.

+-- dualboot (vers) --jail-palera1n, use --jail-palera1n always when you have the palera1n semitethered jailbreak.